XiaodongRencologne/CCAT_holo_V1/README_test.md

 ![image info](pictures/FYST_model1.png)
 *Figure 1: FYST optical layout and 5 receiver locations.*

-Here, we explain the meaning of each files.
+Here, we explain the parameters in the files.
 **Mirror surface profile: 'coeffi_m1.txt/coeffi_m2.txt'** The files record the coefficients of the 2D polynominals which are used to describe the surface profiles of the FYST's two mirrors (M1 and M2). x and y coordinates of the 2D polynomials are normalized by a factor of 3000mm (radius of the FYST's aperture).
 The two mirror surfaces are defined in their local coordinate systems.
 $$ z=\sum_{i,j=0}{c_{ij}{\left({x}\over R\right)}^{i}{\left({y}\over R\right)}^{j}}$$

 **Panel positions: 'L_m1.txt and L_m2.txt':**